Szybet/niAudio/apps-on-kobo/qt-setup.md

 - qt5-kobo-platform-plugin: https://github.com/Rain92/qt5-kobo-platform-plugin

 ## 2. koxtoolchain
-First, install dependiences specified in the readme, then just launch `./gen-tc.sh kobo` in the repository. it should work without problem
+First, install dependiences specified in the readme, then just launch `./gen-tc.sh kobo` in the repository. it should work without problem.
+In Fedora you propably need the `ncurses-devel` package too.

 make sure it created `x-tools` in your home directory
 ## 3. OpenSSH